Winners of the 2022 Mathstory Competition

 • Dr. Louise Olsen

-We also acknowledge the support and sponsorship of the School of Science, Computing and Engineering Technologies.
+We also acknowledge the support and sponsorship of the School of Science, Computing and Engineering Technologies at Swinburne University of Technology.

 Winners of the 2020 Mathstory Competition